lawrencelink/assignments/homework-5.1.md

 			// Note, this will kill the reference between
 			// "this.cache[ unlock ]" and "cache"

-            //if the jQuery.isEmptyObject function with cache argument is not empty then if ( jQuery.isEmptyObject( cache ) ) {
+            //if the jQuery.isEmptyObject function with cache argument is true then if ( jQuery.isEmptyObject( cache ) ) {
 				cache = data;
 			// Otherwise, copy the properties one-by-one to the cache object